Chapter 1 : Periphery

 The man is the first to stop.
 You notice by the sudden drop in volume.
 He’s still moving, just no longer making any noise.
 The woman lasts a few minutes longer but then follows her husband.
 They’ve been broken.

-Bellatrix storms over to them and spits in their face.
+Bellatrix storms over to them and spits in their faces.
 Your body spasms in fright.
 You don’t know what to do.
 You don’t want to say.
 You want to run.
 Run far away.
 They can’t run though, you could have helped them.
 You could have run with them, but you didn’t.

 She raises her foot, as if she’s going to stamp on them.
 She wants to continue the torture.
 You continue standing, watching, waiting.
 The only thing that saves you from having a greater torment is Rodolphus.